shelbyinloes/mochi-austin/README.md

     I wanted to work on design skills, and this is loosely based off of a local restaurant here in Austin called Poke Austin ('https://www.poke-austin.com/').
 Why not combine my two favorite foods?

 ###Goals:
-    I would like to make this even more visually exciting as well as increase the quality content.
-The more I continue to build, the better the portfolio will get!
+    I would like to have a fully functional restaurant site that could serve as a boiler plate for future projects.
+It should be easily changed to other images, content, and themes.

 ###Deployment:
     Site will be deployed when there is a MVP.
 (Est. end of February)

 ###Issues/Bugs:
-    Although I have some media-queries already in here, it does need some touch up on several of the components to make it more mobile friendly.
+    None as of now.